-This page has been updated with the latest data available, from 2016–17.
+This page has been updated with the latest data available, from 2017–18.
 You can download data directly from the visualisations by clicking in the graph area and using the 'download' menu.

 Aged care services in Australia are funded by governments (federal, state, territory and local governments), non-government organisations (charities, religious and community groups), and personal contributions from those receiving care.
 Governments subsidise the cost of care and recipients contribute through fees and payments.

-‘Government spending’ referred to in this section combines that of the Australian Government and state and territory governments.
-Around 96% of spending comes from the Australian Government.
-The data have been sourced from the Report on government services (SCRGSP 2018).
+Government spending referred to in this section combines that of the Australian Government and state and territory governments.
+Around 97% of spending comes from the Australian Government.
+The data have been sourced from the Report on government services (RoGS 2019).

-- Government spending on aged care services has increased each year since 2011–12, as is seen in the graph below.
+- Government spending on aged care services has increased each year since 2012–13, as is seen in the graph below.

-A stacked bar graph shows that government spending on aged care services has progressively increased between 2011–12 and 2016–17.
-In 2011-12, approximately 14.3 billion dollars was spent on aged care services, which has risen over past years to 17.4 billion dollars in 2016–17.
+A stacked bar graph shows that government spending on aged care services has progressively increased between 2012–13 and 2017–18.
+In 2012-13, approximately 14.9 billion dollars was spent on aged care services, which has risen over past years to 18.4 billion dollars in 2017–18.
 Across all years, the majority of Government spending was spent on residential care, and assessment and information services accounted for the smallest proportion of total government spending on aged care services.

 There is more information about government spending on aged care in the explore section.
-Find out how much money is spent, what it’s spent on, how spending has changed over time, and how spending varies among states and territories.
+Find out more about how much money is spent, what it’s spent on, how spending has changed over time, and how spending varies among states and territories.